HackerSamuraiDAO/2022-Polygon-BUIDL-IT-submission/README.md

 ![architecture](./docs/architecture.png)

-## Principle
+## Tested Environment

-- make it stupid simple
+- Devices

-- no monorepo integration for packages, leave it as separated package
+  - Chrome on Mac OS
-- minimum code linting fixing
+  - Metamask Mobile on iOS

-### Frontend
+- Disclaimer

-- No atomic design, just simple components
+  - Other devices are not tested, please use above devices if possible.
-- Mainly use Chakra UI, use MUI if specific component is required, use tailwind for custom design
+  - Please turn on the location tracking

 ## Development